 $ docker-compose logs -f event_engine_projection

-When you add new commands or queries in Event Engine the Swagger UI will not automatically reread the schema from the backend.
+When you add new commands or queries in Event Engine the Cockpit UI will not automatically reread the schema from the backend.
 Use the refresh button in the top menu to reload the schema.

 You know the headline from Docker, right?
 The Event Engine skeleton follows the same principle.
 It ships with a default set up so that you can start without messing around with configuration and such.
 The default set up is likely not what you want to use in production.
 The skeleton can be and should be adapted.